n1ru4l/envelop/README.md

 | Apollo-Server    | Almost           | [`apollo-server`](./examples/apollo-server) |
 | GraphQL-WS       | V                | [`graphql-ws`](./examples/graphql-ws)       |

-> Since Envelop is not a HTTP server, and just a wrapper around GraphQL request pipeline - it's possible to integrate it with any server/framework, if it's flexible enough and allow you to specify the pipeline methods\*.
+> Since Envelop is not a HTTP server, and just a wrapper around GraphQL request pipeline - it's possible to integrate it with any server/framework, if it's flexible enough and allows you to specify the pipeline methods\*.

 ## Available Plugins